Parathyroid chief cell

-Parathyroid chief cells (also called parathyroid principal cells or simply parathyroid cells, C-cells, or parafollicular cells) are one of the two cell types of the parathyroid glands, along with oxyphil cells.
-The chief cells are much more prevalent in the parathyroid gland than the oxyphil cells.
-It is perceived that oxyphil cells may be derived from chief cells at puberty, as they are not present at birth like chief cells.
+Parathyroid chief cells (also called parathyroid principal cells or simply parathyroid cells) are the primary cell type of the parathyroid gland.
+They produce and secrete parathyroid hormone (PTH) in response to low calcium levels.
+PTH plays an important role in regulating blood calcium levels by raising the amount of calcium in the blood.

+Parathyroid chief cells are much more prevalent in the parathyroid gland than the oxyphil cells.
+Oxyphil cells may be derived from chief cells at puberty, as they are not present at birth like chief cells.

 Most individuals display four parathyroid glands adjacent to the thyroid gland anterior in the neck.

 Histology

 The chief cells are organized as dense cords surrounding the capillaries in the parathyroid.
+Parathyroid chief cells make up the majority of the parathyroid gland along with adipocytes and oxyphil cells.
+Parathyroid chief cells have large amounts of organelles associated with protein synthesis.
+As in many endocrine organs, with age, more oxyphil cells appear in the parathyroid gland.
+Parathyroid tissue seems to have a low turn-over rate.

 Chief cells appear as a dark purple in an H&E stain, with the oxyphil cells staining as a lighter pink.
 They are polygonal in shape with a round nucleus.

 Chief cells spend most time inactive due to normal calcium level conditions.
 These inactive cells are classified as cuboidal.
 They have low levels of secretory granules, as opposed to active chief cells.
 These granules can contain acid phosphatase.
 Acid phosphatase is only found in larger secretory granules, 400 to 900 nm in diameter, and is less prevalent in smaller granules.
 This acid phosphatase is also present in the Golgi apparatus of the chief cell.
 However, the Golgi apparatus areas associated with parathyroid hormone packaging contained little or no acid phosphatase.
 The chief cells become active in response to low calcium in the blood.
 The low level is sensed by the calcium- sensing receptor.
 These active cells have a greater electron density than the inactive chief cells.
 The electron density is caused by the secretory granules.
 The chief cell is thought to have a clear cytoplasm.